DeNepo/behavior-strategy-implementation/README.md

   - 🥚: **[./about-testing](./about-testing)**: A quick introduction to `describe`, `it`, and `expect`
   - 🥚: **[./array-methods](./array-methods)**: Learn array methods by first understanding the strategies they are designed for.
   - 🐣 **[./hoisting](./hoisting)**: That famous thing about JS!
 It's not so bad once you get it, the key to understanding hoisting is to understand the program life-cycle: _creation phase_ and _execution phase_.
 This chapter is more abstract, hoisting is something "invisible" about JavaScript program execution.
 These exercises will help you see hoisting by exploring the debugger at different points in program execution.
+  - 🐣: **[./parsons-problems](./parsons-problems)**: Explore behavior, strategy and implementation by reconstructing different solutions to coding challenges.
-  - 🐣: [./function-design](./function-design): Learn a structured approach to understanding and solving coding challenges
+  - 🐣: **[./function-design](./function-design)**: Learn a structured approach to understanding and solving coding challenges
 - 🐥: **More Practice:**
   - [rolling-scopes-school](https://github.com/rolling-scopes-school/js-assignments)
   - [Functions and Arrays](https://github.com/ironhack-labs/lab-javascript-functions-and-arrays/)